Wondering what to do with a Formal Living Room?? Here’s 18 great ways to repurpose an unused Formal Living Room into a useful space!

 If you are ready to take on building a wall, check out my posts for How to Remove an Arched Doorway in a Wall and How to Cut Drywall & Hang Drywall – 15 Beginner Tips.

-Both of those posts are from closing off my open Formal Living Room.
-I removed an arched doorway on one side of that room, then framed it in and drywalled it.
+Both of those posts show remodeling pictures from closing off my open Formal Living Room.
+During that remodel, I removed an arched doorway on one side of that room, then framed it in and drywalled it.

 Home Office or Second Home Office Space